strawmelonjuice/dotfiles/README.md

 ## Old dotfiles

-The dotfiles from before my move off github and this cleanup can be found in `.dotfiles-old`.
+The dotfiles from before my move off github and this cleanup can be found in `.dotfiles-old.tar.xz`.
 Unpack that and git clone it and you're able to see the full history of the old dotfiles.
 They're messy.